 |Open visiting is not allowed during labour, only the two named birth partners will be given access to Ward 7.
 Two named birth partners can be with labouring woman.|

 |9am to 10pm for one birthing partner.
 All other visitors – 11am to 8pm.
 For transitional care speak to ward staff.|

 |Children’s Ward||10am to 7pm, 2 per bed (unless resident parent or carer)|

-We have our own separate entrance which is locked overnight.
+We have our own separate entrance to the left of the Forth Valley Royal Hospital main entrance which is locked overnight.
 If you arrive in the evening there is a night entrance door to the right.
 A buzzer operated door entry system will connect you directly to the Ward where staff can automatically unlock the door.